 Medication (note potential need for cardiac evaluation), for ages 4 and 5; amphetamines are not recommended

 Psychotherapy interventions (if there are other related health issues)

 Trigeminal nerve stimulation

 Other alternative therapies including vision training, megavitamins, herbal and mineral supplements, neurofeedback / biofeedback, chelation, and applied kinesiology.

-Prognosis depends on severity of symptoms at onset, whether other related health issues also exist, intellect, social advantage, and whether the condition responded to treatment.
+Prognosis is specifically described, and depends on severity of symptoms at onset, whether other related health issues also exist, intellect, social advantage, and whether the condition responds to treatment.
 Issues to be concerned about include a potential higher rate of injury and self-injury, driving issues, academic functioning, and substance abuse.